shuckc/govee_logger/README.md

 Real-time temperature readings are send in annoucement broadcasts

 Historical replay uses two channels: make requests on xx2012 and receive readings on xx2013.
-Data is indexed by a timestamp, which is `UNIX timestamp / 60` with a skew of 0xA65 Most results rows have 4 entries, some have 3 with the first 4 bytes being 0xFFFFFFFF
+Data is indexed by a timestamp, which is `UNIX timestamp / 60`.
+Most results rows have 4 entries, some have 3 with the first 4 bytes being 0xFFFFFFFF

     handle 0x002e    (xxxx2012)